emeliehansson/milestone-p1-doggy-daycare/README.md

 ## Credits

 ### Content
--   The code to make the social media links, the media queries and footer was found from the CI [Love Running](https://emeliehansson.github.io/love-running/) Project.
+-   The code to make the social media links, the media queries, the masonry structure in the gallery and footer was found from the CI [Love Running](https://emeliehansson.github.io/love-running/) Project.

 ### Media